 - Log on to Windows as an Administrator or a member of the Administrators group. - Stop Hitachi File Services Manager and Hitachi Command Suite product services. - Back up Hitachi File Services Manager and the Hitachi Command Suite product databases. - If a security monitoring program has been installed, either stop it or change its settings so that it does not hamper uninstallation of Hitachi File Services Manager. - If an antivirus program has been installed, stop the program, and then uninstall Hitachi File Services Manager.
-You might not be able to uninstall Hitachi File Services Manager while an antivirus program is supplied.
-If an uninstallation attempt fails, take action antivirus program is running.
+You might not be able to uninstall Hitachi File Services Manager while an antivirus program is running.
 If an uninstallation attempt fails, take action according to the message displayed in the error dialog box.